Monomial warm inflation revisited: Introduction

 \item {\bf Stochastic inflation formalism.}

-Calculations of the primordial spectrum of scalar fluctuations in warm inflation have often been done including an ad-hoc correction that has been argued~\cite{Ramos:2013nsa} to arise from applying the formalism of stochastic inflation to warm inflation and taking into account the occupation number of thermalized inflaton fluctuations.
-We reconsider this argument, showing that such a correction is not required by stochastic inflation.
+Calculations of the primordial spectrum of scalar fluctuations in warm inflation have often been done including a term that aims to take into account the occupation number of thermalized inflaton fluctuations.
+The origin of this term was discussed using stochastic inflation in~\cite{Ramos:2013nsa}, where it was already mentioned that such a term is model-dependent.
+We reconsider this issue, emphasizing that such a term is not strictly required by stochastic inflation.
+Using standard perturbation theory, we also show how this term may appear.

 We show that the application of the stochastic inflation formalism in the context of warm inflation leads to the same result for the primordial spectrum, at lowest order in fluctuations, as the one obtained from standard perturbation theory.
-This point and the previous ones imply that our results differ from earlier ones for the same combinations of potential and dissipation rate. \end{enumerate}
+The correction is model-dependent and may become relevant only for Lagrangians which generate a significant occupation number of inflaton particles, which needs to be checked on a case by case basis.
+This point and the previous ones imply that our results differ from earlier ones for the same combinations of potential and dissipation rate.
+We {discuss} the impact of such non-vanishing occupation number {on}the scalar power spectrum and compare our results with earlier works for a specific scenario. \end{enumerate}